chry-santhemum/caller/README.md

 See `demo.py` for basic usage.

+**WARNING**: The caching logic uses a single DB lock and will slow you down.
+If you have a lot of async read/writes, you should disable caching!

 ## Acknowledgements

 This module was heavily modified from some code initially shared with me by Adam Karvonen, who in turn got it from James Chua.

 ## To do

-- Add back OpenAI and Anthropic native support
+- Add back Anthropic native support
 - Add image support
 - Add streaming response support